M. Douglas Harpool: Personal

 He married the former Cindy McCord in 1978 and they have six children.

 State senate redistricting

 Harpool was the chair of the Missouri Senate redistricting committee.
 On August 18, 2011 the map submitted by the committee was turned down by the Republican members of the committee.
 While on the committee he focused on population growth and census data to redraw the district boundaries.
 Senator John Lamping and many in opposition voiced their concerns over the proposed map because it would eliminate his district altogether.
-Citing population trends and census data, Harpool argued that Saint Louis County must lose the seat in order for fair representation to the faster-growing areas like Greene, Stone and Barry counties.
+Citing population trends and census data, Harpool argued that Saint Louis County must lose the seat in order for fair representation to the faster-growing areas like Greene, Stone, and Barry counties in southwestern Missouri.

 Federal judicial service

 On August 1, 2013, President Barack Obama nominated Harpool to serve as a United States District Judge of the United States District Court for the Western District of Missouri, to the seat vacated by Judge Richard Everett Dorr, who died on April 24, 2013.
 His nomination passed through the Senate Judiciary Committee.
 On Thursday March 13, 2014 Senate Majority Leader Harry Reid filed a motion to invoke cloture on the nomination.
 On March 26, 2014, cloture was invoked by a 56–43 vote.
 He was later confirmed that same day by a 93–5 vote.
 He received his judicial commission on March 28, 2014.